 The Library hosts one adult program per month (excluding summer months).
 Topics and time frames vary, but in the recent past we have covered home organization, gardening, extreme couponing, and genealogical research.
 Most programs are free and open to the public; please call the Library for additional information or to register.
 Space may be limited.

 The library hosts four book clubs each month.
 The Outer Edge is our science fiction and fantasy book club.
 Bite into a Good Book is the general reading group.
 We also have a Tuesday Evening Book Club that reads fiction and non-fiction books.
-And The Spice of Life is our romance book club.
+And The Spice of Life is our thriller book club.

 The Library hosts one computer class per month (excluding summer months).
 Most months, the class is a workshop-style meeting for two hours on a Saturday morning.
 Topics vary to cover a range of interests, but we cover Microsoft Office programs (Excel, Publisher, PowerPoint), computer basics, Windows 8, and other basic computer skills (file management, scanning, printing) on a regular basis.
 In April, we offer an in-depth, multi-session class introducing word processing using Microsoft Word.